wpmetabox/docsv2/docs/tutorials/display-listings-on-map.md

 ![Create a new page](https://i.imgur.com/Ryo4eec.png)

-## Step 4: Enqueue JavaScript file with location data
+## 4. Enqueuing JavaScript file with location data

 I'll use JavaScript to render the map and enqueue with the wp_enqueue_script function.
 Enter the following code in your theme's `functions.php` file: